On the Optimization of Margin Distribution: Introduction

 Various margin-based bounds have been presented to study the generalization performance of learning algorithms. \citeauthor{Bartlett:ShaweTaylor1999}~\shortcite{Bartlett:ShaweTaylor1999} possibly presented the first generalization margin bounds based on VC dimension and fat-shattering dimension. \citeauthor{Bartlett:Mendelson2002}~\shortcite{Bartlett:Mendelson2002} introduced the famous margin bounds based on Rademacher complexity, a data-dependent and finite-sample complexity measure. \citeauthor{Kaban:Durrant2020}~\shortcite{Kaban:Durrant2020} took advantage of geometric structure to provide margin bounds for compressive learning. \citeauthor{Gronlund:Kamma:Larsen2020}~\shortcite{Gronlund:Kamma:Larsen2020} presented the near-tight margin generalization bound for SVMs.
 Margin has also been an ingredient to analyze the generalization performance for other algorithms such as boosting \cite{Schapire:Freund:Bartlett:Lee1998,Breiman1999,Gao:Zhou2013}, and deep learning \cite{Bartlett:Foster:Telgarsky2017,Wei:Ma2020}.

-Margin distribution has attracted much attention on the design and analysis of learning algorithms in recent years, which distinguishes from most traditional margin algorithms by maximizing the minimum margin. \citeauthor{Garg:Roth2003} \shortcite{Garg:Roth2003} proposed a model complexity measure to optimize margin distribution. \citeauthor{Pelckmans:Suykens:DeMoor2007}~\shortcite{Pelckmans:Suykens:DeMoor2007} optimized margin distribution via average margin, while \citeauthor{Aiolli:DaSanMartino:Sperduti2008}~\shortcite{Aiolli:DaSanMartino:Sperduti2008} tried to maximize the minimum margin and average margin. \citeauthor{Zhang:Zhou2014}~\shortcite{Zhang:Zhou2014} proposed the large margin distribution machine by considering average margin and margin variance simultaneously, which motivates the design of a series learning algorithms on the optimization of margin distribution \cite{Cheng:Zhang:Wen2016,Rastogi:Anand:Chandra2020}.
+Margin distribution has been considered as an important ingredient on the design and analysis of learning algorithms, and the basic idea is to optimize some margin statistics, relevant to the whole margin distribution rather than single margin. \citeauthor{Garg:Roth2003} \shortcite{Garg:Roth2003} introduced the model complexity measure to optimize margin distribution. \citeauthor{Pelckmans:Suykens:DeMoor2007}~\shortcite{Pelckmans:Suykens:DeMoor2007} optimized margin distribution via average margin, while \citeauthor{Aiolli:DaSanMartino:Sperduti2008}~\shortcite{Aiolli:DaSanMartino:Sperduti2008} tried to maximize the minimum margin and average margin. \citeauthor{Zhang:Zhou2014}~\shortcite{Zhang:Zhou2014} proposed the large margin distribution machine by considering average margin and margin variance simultaneously, which motivates the design of a series learning algorithms on the optimization of margin distribution \cite{Cheng:Zhang:Wen2016,Rastogi:Anand:Chandra2020}.
 For deep learning, \citeauthor{Jiang:Krishnan:Mobahi:Bengio2018}~\shortcite{Jiang:Krishnan:Mobahi:Bengio2018} introduced some margin distribution statistics, such as total variation, median quartile, etc., to analyze the generalization of neural networks.
 There is a relative paucity of theoretical understanding on how to correlate margin distribution with the generalization of learning algorithms.

 This work tries to fill the gap between theoretical and empirical studies on the optimization of margin distribution, and the main contributions can be summarized as follows: \begin{itemize} \item We present a new generalization error bound, which is heavily relevant to margin distribution by incorporating factors such as average margin and semi-variance.
 Here, semi-variance is a new statistics, counting the average of squared distances between average margin and the instances' margin, that is smaller than average margin.